Dental Practice Design Ideas*

 Wayfinding

-Wayfinding refers to the signage and information externally and within the practice that is used to guide people through the environment based on their destination.
-Basically, helping them find their way!
+Making your dental practice easy to find and navigate for your patients is essential to a successful practice.
+Wayfinding refers to the signage and information externally and within the practice that is used to guide people through your dental environment.
+Put simply, it’s design that helps your patients find their way!

 Wayfinding is often overlooked in smaller practices, with owners often failing to put themselves in the position of a new patient entering the practice for the first time.
 While you are very familiar to your workplace, the last thing a patient wants is to be confused and stressed at the beginning of their visit.

-• Reduce patient stress / frustration
+• Reduced patient stress / frustration

-• Increase accessibility
+• Increased accessibility

-• Increase practice safety
+• Increased practice safety

 Accessibility